18,400 acres of bliss

 The St. Regis Canoe Area is the only designated canoe area in the state.
 Paddlers can access the water at Long Pond, Upper St. Regis Lake, Hoel Pond, and Little Clear Pond, then it’s time to start exploring!
 There are 50 ponds totaling 1,621 acres that range in size from a half-acre unnamed pond to the 388-acre St. Regis Pond.

-For a great sampler of what the area holds, try the popular Seven Carries route, which goes from Little Clear Pond to Lower St. Regis Lake, passing through four ponds along the way.
+For a great sampler of what the area holds, try the popular Seven Carries route, which goes from Little Clear Pond to Lower St. Regis Lake, passing through four ponds on the way to the end point at Paul Smith's College.
 The Nine Carries is another popular route that offers a couple of options.
 Before heading out, be aware that it is difficult to use wheeled canoe carriers on many of the trails, so be prepared to carry your gear when tackling a longer route.

 More than water

-Paddling is a major draw in the St. Regis Canoe Area, but outdoor enthusiasts will also find plenty of options for fishing, hunting, horseback riding, mountain biking, cross-country skiing, and snowshoeing.
-With so much to do, it’s easy to stay in a place like this for awhile, so why not take advantage of the region’s many primitive tent sites?
-There are 70 located along the shores of 20 of the ponds here.
+Paddling is a major draw in the St. Regis Canoe Area, which is managed for its water resources, but outdoor enthusiasts will also find plenty of options for fishing, hunting, horseback riding, fat and mountain biking, cross-country skiing, and snowshoeing.
+With so much to do, it’s easy to stay in a place like this for awhile, so why not take advantage of the region’s many primitive tent sites and lean-tos?
+There are 70 campsites located along the shores of 20 of the ponds here.
 All of designated primitive tents sites, campsites, and lean-tos are available on a first come, first served basis and can’t be reserved.
 Just look for a yellow "Camp Here" disc, and as long as it’s unoccupied you can start setting up camp.
 These are truly primitive sites, so you won’t find hook-ups for water or electricity.

 Adventurous souls who want to set out on foot have 26 miles of trail to choose from, including St. Regis Mountain, Long Pond Mountain, and Fish Pond Truck Trail.